 Please know that Infection Control also involves knowledge and adherence to patient "Precautionary Signage."
-Volunteers should never enter a patient's room where signage warns of precautionary measures such as isolation, airborne, etc. When in doubt, please check with the Nursing Station to clarify safe entry.
+Volunteers should never enter a patient's room where signage warns of precautionary measures such as Neutropenic, Isolation, Droplets, etc. When in doubt, please check with the Nursing Station to clarify safe entry.

 Volunteers who have accidentally entered "precautionary" rooms are asked to clean their hands immediately in the patient's room before leaving the room.
 Volunteers should then make notification to the Charge Nurse before leaving the floor to receive further safety information and clearance.
-After making notification to the Charge Nurse, and receiving permission to leave the floor, volunteers should notify the Manager of Admitting and Volunteer Services or Human Resources.
-If volunteer cannot make contact with the Manager of Admitting and Volunteer Services, he/she needs to contact the House Supervisor and make notification.
+After making notification to the Charge Nurse, and receiving permission to leave the floor, volunteers should notify the Patient Experience Coordinator or Human Resources.
+If volunteer cannot make contact with the Patient Experience Coordinator.

 Infection Control is everyone's responsibility and volunteers who are suffering from contagious illnesses should not volunteer until they are well, or if the volunteer requires medical treatment by a physician, a physician's release is needed.
-If you are ever concerned about a potential contact or infection control measure, please speak with your Manager of Admitting and Volunteer Services or Director of Infection Control.
+If you are ever concerned about a potential contact or infection control measure, please speak with your Patient Experience Coordinator or Director of Infection Control.